arks-org/arkspec/draft-kunze-ark.md

 common transport gateways.

-Any measure that reduces user irritation with an identifier will increase its chances of survival.
-This explains the rule preventing hyphens from having lexical significance.
-It is fine to publish ARKs with hyphens in them (e.g., such as the output of UUID/GUID generators), but the uniform treatment of hyphens (and their Unicode equivalents) as insignificant reduces the possibility of users transcribing identifiers that will have been broken through unpredictable hyphenation by word processors.
+Any measure that reduces user irritation with an identifier will increase its chances of acceptance, hence survival.
+Irritation can arise when common user assumptions are not shared by service providers.
+For example, providers may wish to avoid leading zeroes in an identifier component that looks like a number because users who assume that leading zeroes contribute nothing to that quantity may omit them during transcription.
+Also, unless an identifier already employs mixed case letters, users often assume uppercase letters to be equivalent to their lowercase counterparts, in which instance (e.g., a shoulder that employs only one case) a provider may wish to accept incoming ARKs in either uppercase or lowercase.
+Another common user assumption is that hyphens are lexically insignificant.
+It is fine to publish ARKs with hyphens in them (e.g., such as the output of UUID/GUID generators), but the uniform treatment of hyphens (and their Unicode equivalents) as insignificant reduces the possibility of identifiers breaking when users omit hyphens or when word processors add them.

 ## Objects Should Wear Their Identifiers